manju16832003/code-school/QUOTES.md

 Resentment is like drinking poison and expecting the other person to die - Buddha

 Forgive, move on and let go and realise that Internal healing is what lets us take care of the external circumstances.

+“Most people do not listen with the intent to understand; they listen with the intent to reply.”
+- Steven R. Covey